-These grants provide support for artist residencies in schools and communities statewide.
+The Arts-in-Education Residency Program (AIE Residency) provides support for professional artist to provide hands-on learning in schools and communities statewide.
 Residencies last from two weeks to six months.
 Primary and secondary educational institutions, community colleges, and local community organizations are eligible to apply, as well as four-year colleges and universities if the residency involves local K-12 student population.

 - An elementary school engages a theatre company to work with all third grade students and their teachers, weaving drama into their literacy and social studies curricula.